Nine's Wide World of Sports: 2008–2020: return of Wide World of Sports

 Until 2016, Steve Crawley was the rugby league boss at Wide World of Sports, when he was hired by FOX Sports.
 He was replaced by Tom Malone as Director of Sport.
 After she was fired in 2014 as a cost-cutting measure, in 2016 Emma Freedman again signed up with Channel Nine's Wide World of Sports as an announcer.
 The weekly show was no longer airing as of 2017.
 Sports Sunday replaced the show in the Sunday 10am time slot.

 In 2017, the WWoS channel was featuring the Netball World Series, hosted by Erin Molan and with commentators Liz Ellis, Sharelle McMahon, Cath Cox and Anne Sargeant.
 In 2017, the channel signed Ray Warren for five more years, for as long as they retained their rugby league rights.
-Also that year, WWoS announced a GPS player tracking system into its rugby broadcasting.
+Also that year, WWoS announced a GPS player tracking system into its rugby league broadcasting.
 WWoS relinquished the rights broadcast cricket in 2018 to Seven West Media, instead picking up the Australian Open tennis broadcast for that summer.
-In 2019, the WWoS was streaming rugby on its digital platform, with a rugby commentary team led by Ray Warren.
+In 2019, the WWoS was streaming rugby league on its digital platform, with a rugby league commentary team led by Ray Warren.
 In 2018, WWoS announced had secured "free TV and streaming rights" for the Masters Tournament to be played at Augusta National Golf Club.

 The Wide World of Sports studio was set up in Melbourne for the 2019 Australian Open for tennis, with a commentary team headed up by John McEnroe and Jim Courier.
 Originally Wide World of Sports had been set to air it for 2020 until 2024, but they were sold the 2019 broadcast rights by Seven Network.
 Nine's Wide World of Sports in 2019 included the Australian Open, "the Sydney International, Brisbane International and Hopman Cup tennis tournaments, the Holden State of Origin, the Cricket World Cup, the Ashes, The Masters and the NBL."

 Macquarie Media in 2020 began airing an hour-long Wide World of Sports radio broadcast hosted by Mark Levy.
 Also in April 2020, WWoS introduced a new show on the Australian Open, hosted by Todd Woodbridge and Sam Groth, titled the Greatest Australian Open Matches.
 In 2020, the National Rugby League and Nine resolved a contract dispute over scheduling.